skjohansen/playground-qy4r63yi/markdowns/oop.md

    class ExecuteRectangle {
       static void Main(string[] args) {
          Rectangle r = new Rectangle(4.5, 2);
+          // You are unable to access the vaiables length and width as they are private
           // You are unable to access GetArea() as it's private r.Display();
       }